Dorothy Thomas (entrepreneur): Early life

-Dorothy Kirwan was born as a slave between 1756 and 1763 in Montserrat to Betty, a slave owned by the Kirwan family.
+Dorothy Kirwan was born into slavery between 1756 and 1763 in Montserrat to Betty, a slave owned by the Kirwan family.
 Dorothy's owner was Andrew Kirwan, who called her "Dolly".
-Because she was given the family surname, raised as a Catholic, and is described in records as mulatto, despite of being of black complexion, it is presumed she was fathered by a member of the Kirwan family.
+Because she was given the family surname, raised as a Catholic, and is described in records as mulatto, despite being of black complexion, it is presumed she was fathered by a member of the Kirwan family.

 Little is known of her early life before she arrived in Dominica but prior to her arrival she had given birth to three children.
 Though illiterate, she was known for her business acumen and insisted that her children be recorded with their correct fathers' surnames in their records for manumission.
 Her eldest daughter, Elizabeth Kirwan, was probably sired by Andrew Kirwan or another member of his family.
 Following Elizabeth was Catherina Cells, most likely the daughter of the planter John Coesvelt Cells, and Edward Iles, son of the planter Ellis Iles.

 Life on Montserrat became very difficult by 1781 when during the American War of Independence the colonial authorities put an embargo on trade with the Thirteen Colonies, cutting off shipments of supplies; arable land was diminished after years of having been overworked; more than 1,200 enslaved people died of starvation; and Montserrat was hit by a disastrous hurricane.
 Andrew, in the wake of famine and hurricane damage on Montserrat, was in the process of moving to Demerara when Kirwan arranged for the manumission of her son Edward on 24 July 1781.
 About that time, she was purchased from Andrew Kirwan by William Foden, who fathered two of her children, William and Charlotte Foden.
 It has been understood that Kirwan paid for the two transactions and that she may have earned the money by having "the freedom to sell her person as a courtesan to the planter class".
 At some point, Kirwan also purchased the freedom of her two eldest daughters.